-Review of matrix and differential equations.
+Introduction to 1st and 2nd order circuits and review of differential equations.
 Bode plots.
 System classification, impulse and step response, convolution.
 Laplace and inverse Laplace transforms, block and signal flow diagrams.
 Benefits of feedback.
-Modeling and simulating electrical and mechanical systems.
+Modeling and simulating electrical systems.
 Matlab and Simulink.
 Integral laboratory.

 ECE 206 Elements of Electrical Engineering 4R-0L-4C W,S Prereq: MA 211

 A course designed for engineers (other than electrical or computer) covering analysis of passive circuits, introduction to op-amps, instrumentation, sinusoidal steady-state, a-c power, and induction motors.
 EE and CPE majors may not take this course.

 ECE 230 Introduction to Embedded Systems 3R-3L-4C W, S Pre: ECE233, CSSE 120 and ECE160

 Sensors and actuators.
 Input and output devices.
 Microcontroller architecture.
 Standard communications protocols.
 Interrupt generation and processing.
 Data representation and storage.
 Memory management.
 The C programming language and programming styles.
 Integral laboratory and a term project.

 ECE 233 Introduction to Digital Systems 3R-3L-4C F, W Pre: CSSE 120 or ECE160